Send your enquiry.

 Naming the driver

-When a vehicle is caught committing a motoring offence or is involved in an accident, the owner typically receives a Notice of Intended Prosecution (NIP) through the post.
+The owner typically receives a Notice of Intended Prosecution (NIP) through the post when a vehicle is caught committing a motoring offence or an accident.
 The owner then has 28 days to respond.

 As part of this response, the owner must confirm who was driving the vehicle at the time of the alleged offence.
-As the owner, you have a legal obligation to comply with the request.
+As the owner, you are legally obligated to comply with the request.
 Otherwise, you could be charged with failing to disclose the identity of a driver.

 Consequences of failing to name the driver

 Failing to disclose the identity of a driver to the police is a serious offence.
-In fact, it carries up to six penalty points and a maximum fine of £1,000.
+It carries up to six penalty points and a maximum fine of £1,000.
 The court even has the discretion to disqualify you.

 Having your licence endorsed with six penalty points is significant.
-If you are a new driver, your licence will be revoked and you will have to take your test again.
-Even if you are not a new driver, six points could push you over the 12 point limit, resulting in a topping up ban.
+If you are a new driver, your licence will be revoked, and you must retake your test.
+Even if you are not a new driver, six points could push you over the 12-point limit, resulting in a topping-up ban.

-These consequences are severe, especially when you consider that most speeding offences carry just three points.
-For a first offence, you may even be invited to attend a speed awareness course.
+These consequences are severe, especially considering that most speeding offences carry just three points.
+You may even be invited to attend a speed awareness course for a first offence.

-If the police suspect that you are lying about the driver’s identity, you could also be accused of perverting the course of justice.
-This can lead to a custodial sentence so speak with our Motoring Defence Lawyer.
+If the police suspect you are lying about the driver’s identity, you could also be accused of perverting the course of justice.
+This can lead to a custodial sentence, so speak with our Motoring Defence Lawyer.

 Reasons for failing to name the driver